Detlew/PowerTOST/README.md

 <small>[TOC ↩](#powertost)</small>

 Comparison with *fixed* narrower limits applicable in other jurisdictions.
-Note that a replicate design is not required, reducing the chance of dropouts.
+Note that a replicate design is not mandatory – reducing the chance of dropouts and requiring less administrations

 ``` r
 CV  <- 0.10